-Police oppression and beating, court persecution and imprisonment for protection of a greenery
+Police oppression and beating, court persecution, and imprisonment for protection of greenery

-“We are the voice of every citizen who is denied of his rights.”
+“We are the voice of every citizen who is denied his rights.”

-Besides the marching protests the initiative of citizens has found out certain major discrepancies in the case.
-The provided construction permit only included the lower two floors of the complex - something completely unheard of by the law.
+Besides the marching protests, the citizens’ initiative has found out certain major discrepancies in the case.
+The construction permit that was issued only included the lower two floors of the complex – something completely unheard of by the law.

-Having an enormous public support, the "walkers" have continued to assemble for the next one hundred days.
-At some point astonishing number of three thousand people gathered to openly express their disagreement.
+With enormous public support, the “walkers” continued to assemble for the next one hundred days.
+At one point the astonishing number of three thousand people gathered to openly express their disagreement.

-“The judicial institutions and the police are in the service of state
+“The judicial institutions and the police are in the service of the state

 authorities and of one political party.”

-Citizens were again shocked when the state began to demonstrate power over them.
-Police prevented people from marching toward governmental buildings as well as to gather in the park, although the "walkers" have never been violent.
+Citizens were again shocked when the state began to demonstrate its power over them.
+The police prevented people from marching towards government buildings, as well as gathering in the park, although the “walkers” were never violent.

-The case resulted in several activists being prosecuted at Basic Court of Banja Luka for road traffic offences.
-In January 2014 the court found several activists guilty and sentenced them to a fine and obligation to bear the costs of proceedings.
-Some of them pleaded guilty at the very beginning of a trial and therefore were sentenced to a milder verdicts.
+The case resulted in several activists being prosecuted at the Court of Banja Luka for road traffic offences.
+In January 2014 the court found several activists guilty and sentenced them to a fine and an obligation to bear the costs of the proceedings.
+Some of them pleaded guilty at the very beginning of the trial and therefore received milder sentences.

-"The trial very well reflects the situation in the society.
+“The trial reflects the situation in the society very well.
 What can be done when

 the powerful ones plot wildly against the interests of mere citizens?”

 Three of the activists filed an appeal to the District Court of Banja Luka.
-Acting upon the activists’ appeal, in June 2014 the District Court of Banja Luka revoked the Basic Court’s decision due to statute of limitations.
+Acting upon the activists’ appeal, in June 2014 the District Court of Banja Luka revoked the Basic Court’s decision under the statute of limitations.

 My name is Zeljko Vulic and I can’t get home

-By now, one might think this case should not be getting any worse, but wait until you hear the testimony of local car repair service owner Zeljko Vulic, for his story is one of the especially preposterous.
-At the time of construction of the Grand Trade, the workers have barred the access to his family home and the office building as well.
+By now, one might think this case should not be getting any worse, but wait until you hear the testimony of local car repair service owner Zeljko Vulic, for his story is an especially preposterous one.
+At the time of the construction of the Grand Trade building, the workers barred access to his family home and the office building as well.

 Soon enough he demanded justice and restoration of the public road.

-When protesting against the usurpation of his property, Vulic was arrested during which he and his son were beaten up in front of Zeljko’s mother.
-The courts have not recognized him as a victim of despotism nor did qualify him for compensation.
-On the contrary, in October 2016 Basic Court of Banja Luka sentenced him to a three-month imprisonment.
+When protesting against the usurpation of his property, Vulic was arrested, and during this he and his son were beaten up in front of Zeljko’s mother.
+The courts have not recognized him as a victim of despotism and nor did they decide that he should qualify for compensation.
+On the contrary, in October 2016 the Basic Court of Banja Luka sentenced him to three months’ imprisonment.

 “I had to remember each moment, even before the event